 Her second huge passion are animals and you can safely bet, that Tori will be taking care of a sick, orphaned or abandoned animal at any point of time.
 She created Horses of Gili and has become a respected advocate for proper horsemanship on the island.

 Joe Taylor came alongside Tori and if there is any technical question, he is your man.
 Aqua Lung Reg Tech and gear maintenance are his middle name and when not sorting out out mechanical problems, he is an outstanding Instructor in the water, including people's favorites: Deep and Wreck.
 Above all, he is Lutwala's in-house photographer and always happy to use one of his giant camera set-ups to document your visit.
 He will also gladly show you the secret technique to create bubble rings under water! ;-)

 Our Local Team

-Lutwala is lucky to be supported by an excellent team of Indonesian staff who are friendly, smiling and always willing to help you with whatever you might need; kitting up on the boat, organising transport to and from the island, taking your order in the Lutwala Cafe or advising you on what to do whilst on Gili Trawangan.
+Lutwala is lucky to be supported by an excellent team of Indonesian staff who are friendly, smiling and always willing to help you with whatever you might need; kitting up on the boat, organising transport to and from the island, taking your order in The Tipsy Goat Bar & Cafe or advising you on what to do whilst on Gili Trawangan.

 Since Day One

 Fern was always an animal lover and it would have been impossible to persuade her otherwise: but ever since Lutwala's dawn, she took in orphaned and sick cats to take care of them.
 With Tori's arrival thing turned into a more organised endeavour.
 As a veterinary technician, Tori can do minor procedures and recommend the right medications.
 She also established a good working relationship with the local vets from Lombok and Australian organisation Animals Abroad.
 Together they hold several horse and cat clinics each year.

-Cats of Gili and Horses of Gili are two charities that work hard to improve the living conditions for every animal, but they do survive on donations alone.
+Cats of Gili, Project Luni Lombok, and Horses of Gili are charities that work hard to improve the living conditions for every animal, but they do survive on donations alone.
 If you are interested, check out their websites and consider dropping by their shops when on the island.

 The Tipsy Goat